How do we choose who receives United Way funding?

 How much money actually goes back to programs in the community?

 United Way works hard to remain accountable to the community through fundraising best practices and transparent reporting.
 Our fundraising costs are some of the lowest in the sector, according to independent sources.
-In total, 80.1 cents of every dollar is invested back in the community.
-The remaining monies are spent on direct fundraising costs (14.2 cents) and administration and salaries (6.7 cents).
+In total, 74.1 cents of every dollar is invested back in the community.
+The remaining monies are spent on direct fundraising costs (19.2 cents) and administration and salaries (6.7 cents).
 Canada Revenue Agency recommends that charities have a cost of fundraising of no more than 35%.

 Charity Intelligence, a Canadian watchdog organization, rates United Way/Centraide Windsor-Essex County four out of four stars for financially efficiency.
 We were rated against 400 Canadian charities.

 What if I need help but there is no United Way-funded program to help me?